ChristianFreiDev/sharkie/readme.md

 ## Additional information
 If you enter "debugmode = true" in the console, you can see the image outlines (in blue), hitboxes (in red), and slap hitbox (in yellow).

+See credits.html and attribution.txt files in the respective folders for attribution.

 Have fun playing!